Save $58 in your first 30 days.

 Originals are simply claims and are only valid claims if actually first originated by the person or entity making the claim.
 Others who improve upon or more broadly claim any public domain portions of your idea may obtain rights to the improvements or increases in breadth if they register those before you do.
 But, for copies, simply register your actual Original now, and update the earlier copied Original with reference to your filing so the public has notice of the interference by the copy.

-Start by registering your own Originals, so you can mark them with the O symbol, link to originalso.com, and invite others in your own agreement and terms and conditions to agree to the Originals Community Agreement.
+Start by agreeing to the Originals Community Agreement and registering your own Originals so you can mark them with the O symbol, link to originalso.com, and invite others in your own agreements and terms and conditions to agree to the Originals Community Agreement.
+Engage productively and positively within the community to help promote originality.

 Thank you for helping build the Originals Community.

-In short: Originals let you register your claim to ownership of anything unique that originated from you—efficiently, worldwide, and under a community agreement built for the modern era.
+In short: Originals let you register your claim to ownership of anything unique that originated from you—efficiently, universally, and under a community agreement built for the modern era.
+They also help you belong to and engage productively with a community of originators.

 Summary of Originals Community Agreement

-This is just a summary, and does not replace the full legal terms of the Originals Community Agreement.
+This is a summary and does not replace the full legal terms of the Originals Community Agreement.

 1. Purpose

 The Originals Community Agreement (“Agreement”) is a mutual contract that recognizes and protects unique, original ideas, creations or other intangibles (“Originals”).
-Where relevant, it provides a worldwide, private system of provenance and ownership that complements, but does not replace, government intellectual property systems.
+It provides a universal, private system of provenance and ownership that complements, but does not replace, government intellectual property systems.

 2. What Counts as an Original